SangameshSonale/HealthCare-Project/README.md

 * Used a CASE WHEN statement to categorize lab procedure counts into "few," "average," or "many."
 * Calculated average hospital stay duration (AVG(time_in_hospital)) for each group using GROUP BY.
 * Found a positive correlation: patients undergoing more lab procedures tend to stay longer in the hospital.

-This project demonstrates how SQL's conditional logic (CASE WHEN) and aggregation functions can generate valuable insights into healthcare data.

 ```sql
 SELECT AVG(time_in_hospital) AS avg_time,